-- 1. Been separated from all academic institutions for a period of at least 5 consecutive years; - 2.
-Met all assessment/placement requirements for entering freshman at Arkansas Northeastern College at the time of reentry; - 3.
-Re-enrolled at Arkansas Northeastern College and demonstrated acceptable academic performance by completing at least 12 degree credit hours with a grade point average of 2.00, or better; (hours earned in remedial courses are not counted) - 4.
-Upon completion of the above validation period, filed a Petition for Academic Clemency with the Vice President of Instruction.
+- Been separated from all academic institutions for a period of at least 5 consecutive years; - Met all assessment/placement requirements for entering freshman at Arkansas Northeastern College at the time of reentry; - Re-enrolled at Arkansas Northeastern College and demonstrated acceptable academic performance by completing at least 12 degree credit hours with a grade point average of 2.00, or better;(hours earned in remedial courses are not counted) - Upon completion of the above validation period, filed a Petition for Academic Clemency with the Vice President of Instruction.

-Academic clemency will cover all credits earned during the terms prior to the date of the prolonged separation.
 Transfer students who have received clemency at another institution will be allowed to petition for clemency at Arkansas Northeastern under the above policy.
 The date of clemency will coincide with the date of reentry following the prolonged separation.
 The permanent record (transcript) will note "Academic Clemency Granted" and the effective date.